 - ENG 501 Writer's Workshop (3) Prerequisites: ENG 402 and 403 or graduate standing.
 The course is intended for experienced creative writers working in poetry, fiction, creative non-fiction or other genres who wish to further practice their craft.
 May be repeated. - ENG 515 Neihardt Seminar (3) See ENG 415 - ENG 522 History of the English Language (3) The development of modern English from its Anglo-Saxon sources through American English, with emphasis on phonetics and the history of grammar, syntax, and vocabulary.
-Illustrative reading in Anglo-Saxon, Middle English, and the principal modern dialects. - ENG 542 Teaching Writing (2) See ENG 442 - ENG 543 Young Adult Literature (2) See ENG 443 - ENG 544 Developmental Reading in Middle and Secondary Schools (2) See ENG 444 - ENG 571 Modern European Fiction (3) Representative continental fiction of the late nineteenth and twentieth centuries. - ENG 575 The English Novel (3) Representative novels of the eighteenth and nineteenth centuries; the historical development of the novel. - ENG 576 Twentieth Century Poetry (3) British and American poetry of our time, including the works of Yeats, Frost, Eliot, Auden, and others. - ENG 578 Seminar in Drama (3) The study of representative British and American drama from 1892 to the present.
+Illustrative reading in Anglo-Saxon, Middle English, and the principal modern dialects. - ENG 527 Academic and Professional Writing (3) This course examines the theory and practice of writing for academic and professional fields, including differences in diction, style, organization, and documentations among different disciplines and professions.
+Course materials and assignments are tailored to each student's needs. - ENG 542 Teaching Writing (2) See ENG 442 - ENG 543 Young Adult Literature (2) See ENG 443 - ENG 544 Developmental Reading in Middle and Secondary Schools (2) See ENG 444

+- ENG 571 Modern European Fiction (3) Representative continental fiction of the late nineteenth and twentieth centuries. - ENG 575 The English Novel (3) Representative novels of the eighteenth and nineteenth centuries; the historical development of the novel. - ENG 576 Twentieth Century Poetry (3) British and American poetry of our time, including the works of Yeats, Frost, Eliot, Auden, and others. - ENG 578 Seminar in Drama (3) The study of representative British and American drama from 1892 to the present.
 Some major European dramatists may be included.
-Topic

-- and title will vary from offering to offering.
+Topic and title will vary from offering to offering.
 Cross-listed with CNA 578. - ENG 600 Readings: Literary History (1) Guided readings in British and American literature and its history based upon the graduate reading list.
 Offered every term.
 May be repeated to a maximum of three hours. - ENG 610 Studies in Linguistics (3) Topics in the study of contemporary linguistic theory and its applications to the understanding of literature and language behavior. - ENG 621 Seminar: Major Authors (3) Intensive study of one or two major writers.
 Topic and title vary from offering to offering.
 May be repeated. - ENG 632 Seminar: English Literature to 1700 (3) Topics in English literature through the Restoration.
 Topic and title vary from offering to offering.
 May be repeated. - ENG 633 Seminar: English Literature from 1700-1900 (3) Topics in English literature of the Augustan, Romantic, and Victorian periods.
 Topic and title vary from offering to offering.
 May be repeated. - ENG 644 Seminar in American Literature (3) Topics in American literature from the beginning to 1920.
 Topic and title vary from offering to offering.
 May be repeated. - ENG 655 Modern British and American Literature (3) Studies in the Anglo American literary culture of the twentieth century.
 Topic and title vary from offering to offering.
 May be repeated. - ENG 682 Topics in Literary Criticism (3) Close study of a major problem in the criticism of literature.
 Problem and title vary from offering to offering.
 May be repeated.